Last Updated on September 15, 2020 by Scott

 IMHO: In My Humble Opinion

-The price tag of the Pulsar PG7000D is its most attractive feature but it does have a few additional positives like its quiet operation.
-That said, the fact that it’s less durable and has some quality control and potential damage during delivery issues makes it a riskier purchase.
+The price tag of the Pulsar PG7000D is its most attractive feature, but it does have a few additional positives, like its quiet operation.
+That said, the fact that it’s less durable and has issues of quality control and potential damage during delivery makes it a riskier purchase.